 While criticism is never easy to take, the bits of feedback these sites always provide when rejecting photos are a key reason my success rate has gone up and my photography is getting noticeably better.
 The comments have helped me correct many basic exposure/lighting/processing problems in just a few months.
 That said, these two often don’t agree on even technical issues: The raspberry cobbler shot was summarily bounced by Foodgawker for harsh lighting and composition, but was promptly posted by Tastespotting.
 And the hot fudge sundae pic at left was run by Foodgawker yet rejected by Tastespotting for exactly the same reasons!
 One image that both apparently liked was the lavender buttercream-filled macarons below.

 Today, my submissions tend to be rejected for “composition issues," doubtless the most subjective and complex of all aspects evaluated.
 Sometimes I take the criticism to heart, but other times, especially when the photo has been accepted at the competing site and I really like it, I’ve gained enough confidence in my own judgment to just chalk it up to reviewers’ differing personal tastes.
-A version of the pic of the strawberry-rhubarb sorbet at the very top was submitted to both sites today, and both rejected it.
-I resubmitted the version above and Foodgawker is running it, but Tastespotting objected to the composition.
+A version of the pic of the strawberry-rhubarb sorbet below was submitted to both sites today, and both rejected it.
+I resubmitted the version below and Foodgawker is running it, but Tastespotting objected to the composition.
 I remain convinced that it's a beautiful shot and really like the composition.

 Was investing the considerable amount of time and the constant eating of humble pie required to get to yes with Foodgawker and Tastespotting worth it?
 Absolutely!
 Besides the benefit of increased site traffic, I know I’m shooting and posting better photos on my blog.
 It’s extremely gratifying to finally be able to take pics that really do my recipes justice, as well as simply to possess the ability to personally create truly pleasing images.